worktheclock/replit.github.io/tutorials/18-telegram-bot.md

     return render_template('home.html', messages=messages, next_page=next_page, page=page, prev_page=prev_page)
 ```

-This defines a small flask app.
+This defines a small Flask app.
 Replit takes care of our Flask import.
 For this tutorial, we'll only make a single page.

-We tell Flask how the page should be reachable with special decorators. `@app.route('/')` says that when the user accesses at https://example.com it will serve this handler.
+We tell Flask how the page should be reachable with special decorators. `@app.route('/')` says that when the user accesses at https://example.com, it will serve this handler.
 In this case, the variable "page" will default to None.

 `@app.route('/<int:page>')` says that when a user accesses something like https://example.com/4 then it will open to page 4 of the logged messages.
 In this case, the variable "page" will be set to 4.

 This won't work yet, because our template `home.html` doesn't exist.
-Let us create that now in a folder called "templates" (i.e. templates/home.html)
+Let's create that now in a folder called "templates" (i.e. templates/home.html):

 ```python
 <!doctype html>